halbarry/halbarry/README.md

  ***hal jordan fictionkin & copinglink***
   >> “great going, flash! with a teammate like you, how can i lose?”

-  mainly on twitter @flashcentric. no dni, pref 18+ tho
+  mainly on twitter @flashcentric. no dni (except if u ship thorxloki. ill just block you) , pref 18+ tho
     dc: flashcentric
    dc & marvel comics, sometimes mcu. i love barry allen & peter quill. just know i have alot of personal headcanons so if you dont like that, i suggest blocking me. also i hate chr1$ pr@tt and his stans